 Kristie Barber –

-Kristie Barber is co-chair of Keep the Promise Coalition, and is also the Executive Director of the Region II, Regional Mental Health Board which evaluates and advocates for community-based mental health services in 36 towns in South Central Connecticut.
+Kristie Barber is co-chair of Keep the Promise Coalition, and the Executive Director of the Region II, Regional Mental Health Board which evaluates and advocates for community-based mental health services in 36 towns in South Central Connecticut.
 She became interested in KTP because of its grassroots nature and its proven effectiveness at the state capitol.
 Kristie is a natural advocate for people’s right to be treated fairly regardless of any obvious, hidden or perceived differences or disabilities.
 While employed at Yale New Haven Hospital, she received the Martin Luther King Human Rights Advocate Award.

 Kristie has a special interest in mental health issues and the biases that affect people with mental illness or addiction.
 She brings her knowledge of the health care system having worked at Yale New Haven Hospital for 13 years as a Corporate Trainer and a Cultural Diversity Specialist.
 She recognizes the importance of advocating for financial resources to enhance the service system and has testified before the legislature on behalf of the people in the mental health service system.